tarantool/doc/doc/reference/reference_lua/pub-sub.rst

 The main feature of the subscriptions is a one-time action.
 It means that if the server generates too many events and a client is too slow, the server will not allocate additional memory.

-The system processes the following events:

-*   ``box.id``
-*   ``box.status``
-*   ``box.election``
-*   ``box.schema``

 In response to each event, the server sends back certain IPROTO fields.

 Built-in events for pub/sub
 ---------------------------

-One of the most important purposes of the built-in events is :ref:`master discovery <cfg_basic-master>`.
-It is necessary to know the master node in order to send changes to a correct instance or to read the most recent data.
-In addition, there are more built-in events for other mutable properties such as the change of the leader's state, its election role and term, the change of the schema version, and the state of the instance.

-Built-in events have a special naming schema -- theirs names always start with the ``box`` prefix.
+Built-in events have a special naming schema -- theirs names always start with the ``box.`` prefix.
 This prefix is reserved for the built-in events.
 It means that you cannot create new events with it.

-Note that built-in events can't be overridden.
-It means that the user cannot call :doc:`box.broadcast('box.id', any_data) </reference/reference_lua/box_watchers/broadcast>`.

-Below is a table of all events that includes the name of the event and its description.
+Below is a table of all built-in events that includes the name of the event and its description.

 ..  container:: table